10 Critical Web3 Product Metrics to Track at Launch

 6. Customer Acquisition Cost

 Customer Acquisition Cost (CAC) is the cost of acquiring a new user.
-It's an important metric to evaluate when launching a new product because it helps understand the efficiency of acquisition efforts.
+It’s a key metric for evaluating the efficiency of your acquisition efforts, especially when launching a new product.

-In web3, airdrops are effectively a web3 native form of CAC.
-When evaluating this Web3 Product Metrics, it's useful to analyze it on a per-channel basis.
-Acquisition channels for new products may include:
+In web3, airdrops often function as a native form of CAC.
+To get meaningful insights, CAC should be analyzed on a per-channel basis.
+Common acquisition channels for new products include:

 Customer acquisition cost formula